eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

   1. **Mandatory Relying Party Registration of Intended Requested Attributes** - The [European Digital Identity Regulation] mandates that each Relying Party register the attributes it intends to request from Users.
-According to [CIR 2024/2982](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:L_202402982), these registered attributes must be included in a Relying Party registration certificate, which the Wallet Unit uses to verify the legitimacy of the request and inform the User accordingly.
+According to [CIR 2024/2982](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:L_202402982), these registered attributes may be included in a Relying Party registration certificate, which the Wallet Unit uses to verify the legitimacy of the request and inform the User accordingly.
+If no registration certificate is available, the User can ask the Wallet Unit to verify the registered information about the Relying Party directly with the relevant Registrar.
 This transparency ensures that Users can make an informed decision about whether to approve or deny the presentation of the requested attributes.
 More details on this requirement can be found in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).